 Dear Warwick Families,

 In grades 3-12, we are asking your child to reflect on their own mindsets and approaches to learning via an online survey.
-In kindergarten through second grade, teachers will complete a brief perception survey for their students.
-The survey will be completed two times this school year and shouldn’t take more than 15-20 minutes to complete.
+In kindergarten through second grade, teachers will complete a very brief perception survey for their students.
+The survey will be completed two times this school year, November 6 - 21st and February 26 - March 8th.
+It takes approximately 15-20 minutes to complete.

 The survey topics were thoughtfully selected based on the identified priority areas in our District Strategic Plan.
 Below are the four topics and a brief description.
 The survey questions were developed through the same company, Panorama, which does Survey Works for the RI Department of Education (RIDE).

 Social Awareness - How well students consider the perspectives of others and empathize with them.